armenmerikyan/karen/README.md

 # The All-in-One Solution

-**Karen** is a simple, powerful platform that helps you manage customers, orders, invoices, and communication – all in one place.
-It’s designed to work for anyone, making your operations faster and more efficient.
+**Karen** is your all-in-one tool for managing customers, orders, invoices, and communication.
+It’s intuitive, seamless, and built to make your work simpler and faster.

 ---